Void Bastards is a first person, rogue-lite, action, strategy game developed by Blue Manchu.

 It is about leading them through that fire you saw in tunnel three, locking that big nasty guy in that room, hacking that turret, then using a rifter gun to move it into enemy filled hallway.
 The price point is a wee bit high but overall if you like rogue-like elements and games where you decide how to play and what paths to take.
 You can’t go wrong by being a Void Bastard.

 A review copy of Void Bastards was provided for Gideon’s Gaming by Humble Bundle.
+You can learn about my review process here.

 - The fantastic art style makes it feel like your playing a comic book.